ilcheivanovski/coffee-shop/README.md

-# React Node GraphQL TypeScript - Starter Kit
+# React Node Type GraphQL TypeScript - Starter Kit

 As I was bootstraping a webapplication I created this starter kit for my use.
 The technology stack of this kit is collection of all coolatest technologies which I want to use in my web application.